 6. No Social Proof

-Social proof like product reviews and customer testimonials play a huge role in convincing potential purchasers.
+Social proofs like product reviews and customer testimonials play a huge role in convincing potential purchasers.
 They’re critical in establishing trust and play a big role in increasing conversions on your landing page.
 Customer testimonials make for intelligent conversational marketing.

 If the communication software provider from our previous example wanted to convince their web visitors about the benefits of video conferencing software, they might include a customer testimonial that details ‘what is teleconferencing’ and how it has helped the customer and made their life easier.